isaack012/student-ai-news-digest-v.2/README.md

 - Python
 - Streamlit
 - OpenAI API
-- newspaper4k
+- newspaper

-## How to Run
-pip install -r requirements.txt
-streamlit run app.py

 ## Description
-This AI agent goes beyond simple summarization by comparing multiple sources, identifying trends, and generating structured content tailored for students.
+This AI agent goes beyond simple summarization by comparing multiple sources, identifying trends, and generating structured content tailored for students that want to be up to date.